 4. We Let Our Emotions Get the Best of Us.

 In addition to cognitive biases, negotiators are susceptible to emotional biases that can prevent them from doing their best.
 Of course, our emotions and those of our counterparts can provide us with valuable information about how the negotiation is going.
 But strong emotions can also keep us from making rational decisions—and lead to negotiation mistakes.
 Negotiators often don’t understand how emotions affect negotiations.
 Anger can lead us to make overly risky choices, for example.
 And sadness can lead us to overpay in negotiation, Harvard Kennedy School professor Jennifer Lerner has found.
 When negotiations get heated, try taking a break to let everyone cool down.
 When you regroup, talk about what happened, giving everyone time to air their concerns.

 5. We Take Ethical Shortcuts.

 We tend to assume that only truly ruthless people behave unethically in negotiation.
 In fact, research by Harvard Business School professor Francesca Gino and others shows that most people are willing to cheat now and then in negotiation and other realms when they have a financial incentive to do so and believe they won’t be caught.
 We find ways to justify such behavior, whether by telling ourselves that the other party won’t feel the loss or by denying that we’ve done anything wrong.
 It’s important for all of us to stay attuned to ethical pitfalls in negotiation and avoid letting ourselves off the hook for even seemingly minor infractions that go against our moral code.

-What other negotiation mistakes have you made in negotiation, and how did you overcome them?
+What other negotiation mistakes have you made in a negotiation, and how did you overcome them?